randaller/llama-chat/README.md

 For example, 30B model uses around 70 Gb of RAM.

+If you do not have powerful videocard, you may use another repo for cpu-only inference: https://github.com/randaller/llama-cpu

 ### Conda Environment Setup Example for Windows 10+
 Download and install Anaconda Python https://www.anaconda.com and run Anaconda Prompt
 ```